The ultimate guide to the Zaanse Schans: visiting the windmills of Holland

-In Zaanse Schans, you can experience what life was like back in the 18th and 19th centuries — full of life, windmills, and shops.
+In the Zaanse Schans, you can experience what life was like back in the 18th and 19th centuries — full of life, windmills, and shops.
 We all know you’ve come for the windmills, though. 😉

-When you go to Zaanse Schans, you’ll be greeted by 11 different windmills and people’s beautiful little Dutch houses (yup, people still live there).
+When you go to the Zaanse Schans, you’ll be greeted by 11 different windmills and people’s beautiful little Dutch houses (yup, people still live there).

 This post might have affiliate links that help us write the articles you love, at no extra cost to you.
 Read our statement.

-What to do in Zaanse Schans
+What to do in the Zaanse Schans

-There’s enough to do in Zaanse Schans that you can easily spend a whole day there.
+There’s enough to do in the Zaanse Schans that you can easily spend a whole day there.
 You can also combine this top spot with a trip to another iconic Dutch destination, like exploring the canal town of Giethoorn.

-The windmills at Zaanse Schans
+The windmills at the Zaanse Schans

-There are 11 different windmills that you can explore in Zaanse Schans.
+There are 11 different windmills that you can explore in the Zaanse Schans.
 Here’s a brief outline of what they all are:

 • De Huisman: A spice warehouse where you can taste different spices